 Porter (1985) suggests three generic strategies that businesses can adopt to achieve and maintain competitive advantage i.e. cost leadership, differentiation, and focus.

-Evaluating Google’s unique products and services and their different segments of customers, it’s clear that the company is following differentiation strategy in terms of Porter’s framework.
-Google’s huge technology infrastructure, a wide range of innovative products, and a greater market share gives the firm a competitive advantage in the industry.
+Evaluating Google’s unique products and services and their different segments of customers, it’s clear that the company is following a differentiation strategy in terms of Porter’s framework.
+Google’s huge technology infrastructure, a wide range of innovative products, and a greater market share give the firm a competitive advantage in the industry.

 The company has gained a sustained competitive advantage by outperforming other competitors such as Yahoo, Microsoft, and Aol for a long time and maintaining a high share of the online advertising industry.